MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/4-exercise-configure-public-load-balancer.md

       -LoadBalancingRule $lbrule
     ```

-1. Connect the VMs to the backend pool by updating the NICs that the script created with the backend pool information:
+1. Connect the virtual machines to the backend pool by updating the NICs that the script created with the backend pool information:

     ```Powershell
     $nic1 = Get-AzureRmNetworkInterface -ResourceGroupName $RgName -Name "webNic1"